boostorg/fiber/README.md

 run (context switching).

 A context switch between threads costs usally thousends of CPU cycles on x86 compared to a fiber switch with less than 100 cycles.
-A fiber can only run on a single thread at any point in time but may be migrated between threads.
+A fiber can only run on a single thread at any point in time.

 Buiding: Detailed instructions can be found at https://svn.boost.org/trac/boost/wiki/TryModBoost.